-Self-awareness and acceptance of self are an essential component in the mature religious sister's ability to respond freely to her call to religious mission.
+Self-awareness and acceptance of self are an essential component in the mature religious men and women's ability to respond freely to their call to religious mission.

-Every year, each religious sister is assigned to a formation group.
-This group is led by a Formation Director who accompanies her for the academic year, and the Formation Groups meet regularly.
+Every year, religious men and women are assigned to a formation group.
+This group is led by a Formation Director who accompanies them for the academic year, and the Formation Groups meet regularly.
 The purpose of the formation group meeting is to present information regarding religious life, mission, and issues of personal and vocational growth.
 The formation group also offers an environment in which members of the group interact in such a way as to deepen their understanding of each others' values and perspectives.
 The group is a lived experience of community, a place to enjoy and learn from each other, share personal journeys, discuss and solve problems, and develop skills essential to religious community life.

-To facilitate the religious sister's increasing self-awareness, her Formation Director helps her set reasonable and measurable personal goals at the beginning of each academic year, including the steps she will take to achieve these goals.
+To facilitate the religious men and women's increasing self-awareness, their Formation Director helps them set reasonable and measurable personal goals at the beginning of each academic year, including the steps they will take to achieve these goals.
 The goals can be modified as needed during the year.

-This process encourages her to undertake greater responsibility for her own growth.
-Personal sharing once a semester with her Formation Director involves discussions of her progress in the context of the five facets of the Formation Program.
+This process encourages them to undertake greater responsibility for their own growth.
+Personal sharing once a semester with their Formation Director involves discussions of their progress in the context of the five facets of the Formation Program.

-In this process, the religious sister demonstrates an increasing awareness of her interpersonal and emotional life, sexual development, accomplishments and leadership.
-She also notes areas that may still need maturing.
+In this process, the religious men and women demonstrates an increasing awareness of their interpersonal and emotional life, sexual development, accomplishments and leadership.
+They also note areas that may still need maturing.

-The Dean of Students will inform the religious sister's major superior and religious community formation director about her progress when requested.
+The Dean of Students will inform the religious men and women's major superior and religious community formation director about their progress when requested.